 Valid audiograms must adhere to specific OSHA requirements.
 A clinically valid automated testing platform allows an administrator to easily test all required frequencies accurately.
 Workers can be tested on-site as long as background noise levels adhere to permissible ambient noise levels.
 Higher noise levels may mask the presentation tones used during audiometric testing.
 A compliant portable system for occupational hearing testing will accurately monitor ambient noise against the OSHA-prescribed Maximum Permissible Ambient Noise Levels (MPANLs).
 A future chapter on finding compliant testing locations is included in this guide.

 It can be difficult to know for sure if the test equipment being used meets OSHA requirements for testing in your (HCP).
 While compliance remains the responsibility of the employer, SHOEBOX Audiometry can be used with confidence, as it meets the requirements for testing equipment in all relevant sections of 1910.95.
 Here is a breakdown of the relevant sections and an explanation of how SHOEBOX meets each requirement.

-Audiometric tests shall be pure tone, air conduction, hearing threshold examinations, with test frequencies including as a minimum 500, 1000, 2000, 3000, 4000, and 6000 Hz.
+Audiometric tests shall be pure tone, air conduction, and hearing threshold examinations, with test frequencies including as a minimum 500, 1000, 2000, 3000, 4000, and 6000 Hz.
 Tests at each frequency shall be taken separately for each ear.

 Audiometric tests shall be conducted with audiometers (including microprocessor audiometers) that meet the specifications of and are maintained and used in accordance with American National Standard Specification for Audiometers, S3.6-1969, which is incorporated by reference as specified in Sec.
 1910.6.